Livestock Farming Technology in Animal Agriculture

 The traditional livestock industry is a sector that is widely overlooked and under-serviced, although it is arguably the most vital.
-Livestock provides much needed renewable, natural resources that we rely on every day.
-So why is the process to adopt technology so slow within this industry?
-Well the short answer, money.
+Livestock provides much-needed renewable natural resources that we rely on daily.
+So why is the process of adopting technology so slow within this industry?
+Well, the short answer: money.
 The economics of the livestock industry shifts from season to season, meaning it’s not always profitable.
-With fewer investments, comes fewer adoptions of technology.
+With fewer investments comes fewer adoptions of technology.

 Livestock Farming Technology in Animal Agriculture 3

 Investors need to understand the market dynamics that farmers face.
 “We can’t view farming in the Silicon Valley mind frame since farms don’t operate in the same manner,” says Amado Guloy, CEO and Founder of Rex Animal Health.
-IoT has taken off and investments in IoT continue to increase, yet most investors don’t realize that big data is often inaccessible to farmers because of lack of infrastructure and internet connectivity.
+IoT has taken off, and investments in IoT continue to increase.
+Yet, most investors don’t realize that big data is often inaccessible to farmers because of a lack of infrastructure and internet connectivity.

 Digitalization of Livestock Management